 That oddly colored rock near the front door isn’t fooling anyone.
 We all know the rock is fake and your spare key is inside it.
 Don’t think about hiding the key under the doormat, flower pot or mailbox either.
 We check all those places too.
 Instead, ask a friend or neighbor you trust to keep the key and check your house regularly.

 The ultimate way to keep me and others out of your house is to invest in a home security system.
-Barcom Security provides protection against both thieves and fire.
+Barcom’s alarm systems provide protection against both thieves and fire.
 Surveillance cameras, automated lighting and door locks can all be controlled by your smartphone or tablet thousands of miles away.
 Check out the benefits here.

 I can’t believe I’m about to say this, but to learn more about how Barcom Security can protect you and your family, call them today at their Illinois location at 618-277- 3344 or their Missouri location at 314-421- 4343.